skip to content

 The Business & Sustainability Programme, Cambridge

-The programme equips leaders with the knowledge, commitment and inspiration to turn sustainability trends into strategic business decisions.
+Drawing delegates from across the UK, Europe and the Middle East, the programme equips leaders with the knowledge, commitment and inspiration to turn sustainability trends into strategic business decisions.

 It gives leaders the knowledge and techniques to redefine and respond to their social, economic and environmental priorities by providing a safe space for sharing, innovation and collaboration.

-See a list of previous delegates.
+See a list of previous delegates

 How the programme is delivered